projen/projen/docs/api/cdk8s.md

 - *Type:* boolean
 - *Default:* false

-Wether provenance statements should be generated when package is published.
+Wether provenance statements should be generated when the package is published.

 It's currently supported only when publishing a package with npm or pnpm package managers.
 Yarn is not supported at this time.